Pathway rationales for learning through topics

 Expressive Arts are taught through the topics or given a termly focus.

 Most children within the Aspire Pathway will progress in a linear fashion through the classes, so the aim is to develop their skills following the relevant schemes of work.
 Click here if you would to find out more information about our Aspire Pathway

 Within the Enrichment Pathway, classes follow topics which are rotated bi-annually and half termly.

-Within the Communication Pathway, classes follow topics which are rotated bi-annually and half termly.
+Within the Connections Pathway, classes follow topics which are rotated bi-annually and half termly.

 For those classes whose learning is predominately through informal play, the topics and themes are designed to offer an irresistible opportunity to engage and provide opportunities for social communication and developing independent learning skills.